-"Sultana's Dream" was written by Roquia Sakhawat Hussain a social worker and feminist in pre-partition Bangladesh.
-It takes place in a technologically advanced future where women are the dominant sex and men are subservient to them.
-The workday is only 2 hours long because "men waste six hours a day smoking" (lol), and female scientists have learned to harness the power of the sun for all of the power needs of society.
+“Sultana’s Dream” was written by Roquia Sakhawat Hussain a social worker and feminist in pre-partition Bangladesh.
+The story takes place in a technologically advanced future where women are the dominant sex and men are subservient to them.
+The workday is only 2 hours long because “men waste six hours a day smoking” (lol), and female scientists have learned to harness the power of the sun for all of the power needs of society.
 This was an interesting element because it injects the idea of green energy into a story that predates climate science.
 Essentially everyone is living in a utopia and all due to the fact that women are running society.
-Download the story and read it if you want to see how it ends.

 I love unearthing examples of early Science Fiction.
 Part of it has to do with that quasi-adolescent view of the future from the 19th and 20th centuries, and part of it is the sheer audacity of a person who can visualize a future reality completely disparate from their own.
 When you think about it, people rarely look at the possibilities of the future, unprompted.
 In modern times, technology has begun to move so quickly that the things, so-called crackpots dream of today, often become reality in only a few years.
 So in order to keep it fresh, I really sifted through a lot of material to find this one.
 Not only was it published in 1905, but it also visualizes a future society.
 Whether that society is dystopian or utopian is really in the eye of the beholder.
 Some men may read this and take umbrage at the idea that women have achieved the optimal circumstance by sidelining them.
 Which is part of the genius of this story.
 It isn’t black and white.
 It has a level of ambiguity that was absent in most writing of the day, anywhere in the world.